Matthew Glaser

 How I came to philosophy

 My interest in philosophy developed in college through late night conversations with friends.
 We talked about religion and God, society and politics, technology and human nature, ethics and the good life.
 I started out interested in the philosophy of religion and ethics, but my first philosophy course on the mind got me interested in questions about consciousness and whether humans are unique beings or just complex collections of matter whirling around in space.
 My encounter with David Chalmers's early epiphenomenalism and Jaegwon Kim's physicalism left me feeling defeated.
-I thought "Surely there must be other ways to think of the mind?", and I began researching alternative views we hadn't covered in class.
+I thought "Surely there must be other ways to think of the mind?", and I began researching alternative views we had not covered in class.
 I happened upon Aristotle's hylomorphic view of human nature and began to wonder if it might provide a better framework for thinking about the mind and human beings in general.
-I began reading contemporary Aristotelians and Thomists which led me into wanting to study Aristotle's and Aquinas's works.
+I began reading contemporary Aristotelians and Thomists and developed a desire to study Aristotle's and Aquinas's works more generally.

 Hobbies